eProsima-Private/AML-Tools/docs/rst/amldashboard/user_manual/interfaces.rst

 The first tab comprises five distinct areas that enable users to swiftly create their own data sets for training an |aml| model.

 1. **Exploring Data Input**: The *AML Dashboard* collection interface is designed to help non-computer scientists easily create and understand data collection.
-   It features two video representations:
+   It features the following components:

    - **A Drop-down Menu**: Allows users to select the dataset they want to collect.
      The available options are: *Sensors* (for gesture data), *MNIST* (for handwritten digits), *KMnist* (for handwritten Japanese characters),